LeatherDiamond/attendance-journal-backend/README.md

 pytest
 ```
 > ###### **NOTE:**
-> If you will try to put the command in another console, make sure that virtual environment is active - *point 4* of the current instruction).
+> If you will try to put the command in another console, make sure that virtual environment is active - *point 4* of the current instruction.

 # License